rlinken/SimOS/replit.md

 I want the agent to prioritize core functionality and stable releases.
 I prefer iterative development with clear communication on progress and potential roadblocks.
 Do not make changes to the `replit.nix` file.
 Do not make changes to the `.replit` file.
 I prefer detailed explanations for complex technical decisions.

 ### System Architecture
 **UI/UX Decisions:** The platform features a professional, golf-themed UI with a primary green color (#22c55e), designed with Tailwind CSS for a modern aesthetic, professional spacing, and clear hierarchy.
 Sidebar navigation is organized into "Operations" (daily activities like Schedule, Bookings, Lessons, Fittings) and "Business" (configuration, sales, marketing) to optimize staff workflow, with "Operations" appearing first.
 All product/service pages (Memberships, Transformation Packages, Fittings, Offers, Lessons) implement a unified edit functionality where clicking a card opens an edit dialog, pre-populating the form with existing data.
+The bookings page features inline editable dropdowns for booking type and payment method, plus a single "Collect Payment" button that opens a comprehensive payment dialog with card-on-file and new-card/POS options.
+Unpaid bookings display with a yellow/amber border for visual identification.

 **Technical Implementations:**
 *   **Database:** PostgreSQL with a multi-tenant schema where all queries are filtered by `facilityId` (except for super-admin).
 Uses `varchar` UUIDs for primary keys and UTC timestamps.